 - The great plans for your audition are seldom delivered

 - Don't know how to manage the unusual demands of TVC auditions

 - Which questions are the right ones to ask the casting director

 - You feel an audition is a competition that you must win

 IF YOU DON’T HAVE THESE SKILLS …

-- Remaining confused about issues that should be really clear will be the norm
+- will remain confused about issues that should be clear to you

 - you will reduce your chances of doing a good audition

 - be rigid in your choices rather than relaxed, flexible and professional

 Biffy has vast and varied experience in the entertainment industry.
 Starting at just 8-years-old.
 She has worked at Channel 7, as an Associate Producer for a comedy sketch series over two seasons and has been at 2Divas Casting for 5 years.
 In that time she has been involved in casting hundreds of commercials.